tryolabs/luminoth/README.md

 # Usage

-There one main command line interface which you can use with the `lumi` command.
+There is one main command line interface which you can use with the `lumi` command.
+Whenever you are confused on how you are supposed to do something just type:

+`lumi --help` or `lumi <subcommand> --help`

+and a list of available options with descriptions will show up.

 ## Datasets